Mario Tennis: Power Tour: Reception

-Power Tour has received positive reviews.
+Power Tour received positive reviews.
 It currently holds a score of 80.76% at GameRankings and 81 out of 100 at Metacritic.
+Several critics lauded the game as one of the best Game Boy Advance sports games.

 IGN gave the game 9 out of 10, praising the RPG aspects of the game and the leveling system to improve the characters.
+They did however criticize the lack of connectivity to Mario Power Tennis like Mario Golf: Toadstool Tour and Mario Golf: Advance Tour had.
 GameSpot gave it 8.5 out of 10, praising the game's selection of options and characters, as well as the power shots and Mario characters, but criticized the game's RPG mode, calling it too "involved".
 Eurogamer gave it 8 out of 10, stating "as GBA titles go, Mario Power Tennis is a fantastic title to own - not least because it justifies its existence by being the best GBA tennis title by a mile" and calling it "Yet another shining example of the kind of simple, addictive brilliance that Nintendo seems to have a monopoly on these days."
 GameSpy gave the game four stars out of five, commending the mini-games and single-player mode, but found the "ugly" 3D court models to be poor.

 Nintendo World Report gave the game a perfect ten.
+They praised all aspects of the game and mentioned it does them "magnificently".
+Its RPG elements were lauded as engaging and well integrated, while its gameplay was applauded for being deep and strategic with an "Excellent AI".
+In terms of presentation, they considered the visuals to be appealing and “undeniably gorgeous” with detailed expressive animations.
+They also praised the variety of modes and mini-games as fun and challenging additional content that connects with the story mode and its characters' progression.
+Their only criticism was the small roster of Mario characters and short time spent in the Mushroom Kingdom at the endgame of the story but felt that the game more than made up for it with everything else and praised its overall charm and polish, ultimately considering it a “rich overall experience” and “one of the best games” on the Game Boy Advance.

-In 2023, IGN ranked Power Tour as the 15th best Game Boy Advance game as all time.
+In 2023, IGN ranked Power Tour as the 15th best Game Boy Advance game as all time, highlighting how it "features a much more fleshed out single player experience than its predecessor" while adding "more Mario characters and moves".